TRReeve/airflow-docker-template/README.md

 - Be careful with what port your airflow webserver is running on versus where it is mapped to
 - Running it with non-python scripts might take some fiddling with DockerFile & entrypoint.sh to install dependencies etc. But if it can be triggered with bash then this can likely be done.
+- scripts involving file manipulation can present rights issues with mounted volums, use unix permissions to overcome these.